javorszky/jsoxford-grunt/README.md

 ## Installation

+If you already have reveal.js set up, grab the `index.html`, and off you go.

 TLDR version: use the full setup, and run as intended.

 The **basic setup** is for authoring presentations only.
 The **full setup** gives you access to all reveal.js features as well as the development tasks needed to make changes to the source.